Zevrov/Portfolio_Project/README.md

-# Welcome to my portfolio project for Holberton School New Haven.
+# Welcome to my first portfolio project.
+This is an early access game not yet complete, but it is playable.
 - To download click the link to the repository.

 # Who am I?